 - A tooth is too damaged to repair

-Pericoronitis is the inflammation caused by the burst of wisdom teeth through the gum.
-Symptoms of pericoronitis may include:
+- Pericoronitis: Pericoronitis is the inflammation caused by the burst of wisdom teeth through the gum.

 - Bad taste in the mouth even after brushing and flossing

 Sudden dental trauma that requires immediate attention is why it is so important to always have access to 24-hour emergency dentists.
-It is important to get to our office as fast as you can.
-A tooth starts to die at around 15 minutes.
-After 30 minutes, the chance for reimplementation is reduced dramatically.
+It is important to get to CCED as fast as you can so we can save the tooth or extract it, if necessary, to get you out of pain fast.